Raise Boring by Master Drilling

 Raise Boring Advantages

 Why should you use this mine drilling technique?
 Raise drilling has become a popular method to use when creating holes between the two levels.
 The method became popular because it saves time, it saves money and it is the safest way in which you can create a hole.

 This is possibly the safest method you can use to create a tunnel or a shaft.
 Without the need for explosives, there is little danger of causing the mine to collapse.

 - Increase in productivity

-By using raise boring and raise drilling, the tunnel you need to have created is done quickly and with minimal disruption to the mining that is taking place in the other shafts.
+By using this mining technique, the tunnel you need to have created is done quickly and with minimal disruption to the mining that is taking place in the other shafts.

 - Minimal rock disturbance

 The drilling doesn’t shake the surrounding rock with the same intensity that a blast will.
 This means that it is possibly the safest method you can use in order to create the needed shaft without bringing the entire level or even the entire mine down.

 - Costs are reduced

 With less time spent creating the shaft and less time spent cleaning up the after math, raise boring is going to save you money.